Rholais/Rholais.github.io/csci3150/gdb/debug.md

 ##  Stepping

 Continuing with the example above, we have set a conditional breakpoint and now want to go through this method one line at a time and see if we can locate the source of the error.
-This is accomplished using the step command. gdb has the nice feature that when enter is pressed without typing a command, the last command is automatically used.
+This is accomplished using the `step` or `s` command. gdb has the nice feature that when enter is pressed without typing a command, the last command is automatically used.
 That way we can step through by simply tapping the enter key after the first step has been entered.
 Here is what this looks like:

     (gdb) r
     The program being debugged has been started already.